infosecjosh/dfrws2019/README.md

 ## Acknowledgements

-The authors would like to thank the Digital Forensic Research Workshop and the developers of this years challenge for putting this activity together.
+The authors would like to thank the Digital Forensic Research Workshop and the developers of this years challenge for putting this challenge together.
 Opportunities like this are critical to advancing the technolgies and methodoligies used by digital forensics examiners and researchers.
 Thank you.